-- Goal 6 Develop donor and alumni programs to increase external support of SCCP education, research, and academic programs. - Development plan will be provided upon request - Expand cultivation of top donor prospects - Goal 7 Attract and enroll highly qualified, motivated students from diverse backgrounds in the College's education programs. - Fully implement SCCP Diversity plan - Assess recruitment activities to assure that we attract the highest quality students. - Expand partnerships with undergraduate institutions in the state (such as with 3-year articulation programs). - Goal 8 Increase entrepreneurial activity through research, service, and education programs. - Increase the number of private ventures that emanate from the College - Expand entrepreneurial opportunities through the Kennedy Center - Become actively involved in the MUSC Center for Innovation and Entrepreneurship. - Goal 9 Establish international partnerships that enhance our teaching, research and service missions and support the strategic plans of USC and MUSC. - Establish and maintain 4 active international partnerships to enhance teaching, service, or research.
+- Goal 6 Develop donor and alumni programs to increase external support of SCCP education, research, and academic programs. - Development plan will be provided upon request - Expand cultivation of top donor prospects - Goal 7 Attract and enroll highly qualified, motivated students from diverse backgrounds in the College's education programs. - Fully implement SCCP Diversity committee and plan - Assess recruitment activities to assure that we attract the highest quality students.

+- Expand partnerships with undergraduate institutions in the state (such as with 3-year articulation programs). - Goal 8 Increase entrepreneurial activity through research, service, and education programs. - Increase the number of private ventures that emanate from the College - Expand entrepreneurial opportunities through the Kennedy Center - Goal 9 Establish international partnerships that enhance our teaching, research and service missions and support the strategic plans of USC and MUSC. - Appoint a Director of International Programs - Establish and maintain 4 active international partnerships to enhance teaching, service, or research.